SonySemiconductorSolutions/aitrios-edge-mdt-cl/README.md

-# Sony Custom Layers (SCL)
+# EdgeMdt Custom Layers (EdgeMdt CL)

-Sony Custom Layers (SCL) is an open-source project implementing detection post process NN layers not supported by the TensorFlow Keras API or Torch's torch.nn for the easy integration of those layers into pretrained models.
+EdgeMdt Custom Layers (EdgeMdt CL) is an open-source project implementing detection post process NN layers not supported by the TensorFlow Keras API or Torch's torch.nn for the easy integration of those layers into pretrained models.

 ## Table of Contents